 You should work through the form, completing the different questions as best you can.

-Completing the supporting information requests soonest helps us to make a decision.
+Completing the supporting information requests as soon as you can helps us to make a decision quicker.
 Failure to do this could result in delays to the client receiving payment or differences to the level of award they receive.
 This is because Social Security Scotland may not have the full range of information available to make a decision.

 When you have completed filling out the supporting information request form, return it to us by post.